Everything You Can Do In Your 20s To Maximize Fertility In Your 30s & Beyond

 Your best bet, according to Maizes, is really a Mediterranean-style diet featuring antioxidant-rich fruits, vegetables, whole grains, beans, legumes, nuts, seeds, olive oil, fish, and some lean meats, as several large studies have shown that it's associated with enhanced fertility.
 "Even among women undergoing IVF, when you're essentially overriding their normal hormones, there was an increased rate of conception among women who were eating a Mediterranean diet," she says.

 Why so beneficial?
 The focus on minimally processed, anti-inflammatory, blood-sugar-balancing whole foods likely has something to do with it.
-In fact, another large study found that high glycemic carbohydrates (think: white bread, crackers, doughnuts, pretzels, pasta) were associated with infertility.
+In fact, another large study3 found that high glycemic carbohydrates (think: white bread, crackers, doughnuts, pretzels, pasta) were associated with trouble conceiving.
 "These foods are rapidly broken down and cause a bump in blood sugar.
 This increases insulin, which reduces sex-hormone-binding globulin, which increases testosterone and can contribute to PCOS—one of the most common reasons women have ovulatory trouble."

 Taking a multivitamin containing folate in your 20s is also a great idea, says Maizes, since 52 percent of pregnancies in the U.S. are actually unplanned.